 The rigidity of the HIAD along azimuthal directions was investigated by selecting 20 points distributed uniformly, all 2.5m away from the center (seen in Fig. 12a).
-Diagrams are shown for a run conducted at 70 psf, $0^{\circ}$ yaw angle and $I_3$ inflation setting.
+Diagrams are shows for a run conducted at 70 psf, 0° yaw angle and I_3 inflation setting.
 The scatter plot depicts the frequency content of motion for each radial direction plotted in a polar graph with low frequencies towards the center and higher frequencies found radially outward (Fig. 12b).
 Higher amplitude signals are shown via colors and larger markers.
 The surface plot also shows frequency content of motion versus azimuthal angle (x and y-axes, respectively) and includes signal amplitude on the z-axis (Fig. 12c).

 The surface plot shows a continuous valley between 35° and 250°, which is to be expected if the HIAD were a rigid cone oscillating about the pitch plane.
 There are also large, discontinuous jumps in oscillation amplitude at 20°, 280° and 340° showing that the HIAD is not rigid at these locations.
 However, discontinuous motion was not observed during wind tunnel testing so this analysis was expected to produce a continuous frequency graph.
 When comparing Figs. 12a and 12b, the locations of the discontinuities match with where the camera pair views overlap (denoted by intensity of color in Fig. 12a).
 Therefore, the FFT graphs are continuous for individual camera pairs, but discontinuous in overlapping regions.
-This was the same result seen from the standard deviation analysis and again highlights differences in resolution of the different camera pairs.
+This was the same result seen from the standard deviation analysis and highlights deficiencies in stitching the camera views together.